 Bajzer’s work as a composer and performer has naturally led him to also produce various concerts and series.
 While in Cincinnati, he helped produce a series of American Music Recitals through Phi Mu Alpha Sinfonia Fraternity.
 In San Francisco he was a co-producer for the Hot Air Music Festival, a day-long marathon of new music taking place at the San Francisco Conservatory of Music.
 For four years he served as the Managing Director of Mercury Soul, an organization that produces a shows that combine classical music and electronic dance music led by Mason Bates.

-It is important to Marko to enable others to participate in music and to educate future generations of musicians.
-He has taught at Walnut Hills High School in Cincinnati, Ohio, the Rochester Catholic School District in Rochester, Minnesota and the KIPP San Francisco College Preparatory.
-He is a Lecturer in Theory and Composition at California State University - East Bay and also teaches music theory and chamber music at the Ruth Asawa School for the Arts.
+It is important to enable others to participate in music and to educate future generations of musicians.
+Bajzer has taught music from preschool all the way up to the university level, currently teaching music theory and composition at California State University - East Bay and the Ruth Asawa School of the Arts.
+He has taught at Walnut Hills High School in Cincinnati, Ohio, the Rochester Catholic School District in Rochester, Minnesota, the KIPP San Francisco College Preparatory, and in the Napa Preschool District as part of the Artist-in-Residence program at the Napa Valley Performing Arts Center.
 Additionally, he offers private lessons on bassoon, and theory/ composition.

 Bajzer has produced a number of paintings and sculptures, the latter of which has utilized shards of broken mirror as the primary medium.
 As an artist aims to find a balance between abstraction and personal connection, creating paintings that take symbols with personal meaning and reimagining them with creative and aesthetically pleasing designs.
 His primary influences are Mondrian; his godfather, Marko Spalatin; and stained glass windows.